Great Things to Do Near Casa Francigena

 Lago di Vico

 Thanks to the volcanic origins of the area, there is an abundance of hot springs, perfect for a relaxing soak.
 There are a number of thermal resorts but there are also a few that are in the countryside, still natural and used by the locals.
-One such hot spring is Il Bagnaccio, where pools have been carved out of white clay (south of the lake, 6km north of Viterbo).
+One of these is Bullicame, where a pool has been carved out of white clay (3km west of Viterbo).

 Volsinii and the Mercatello Amphitheatre